suchmememanyskill/OpenCentauri/docs/software/api.md

 #### Set The Fan Speeds

-Update the print speed percentage for the current print job.
-You can find the preset speed values on the [Software Page](/OpenCentauri/software/#speed-profiles).
+Update the fan speeds for the different fans on the printer.

 **Request:**
 ```json